7 Signs of Shareholder Friendly Management

 These Characteristics Might Be Worthy of Your Investment

 Good corporate governance is important for your investment portfolio.
 When you are in business with people who are interested in making sure that you, the owner (shareholder), get a fair shake, you are likely to have better results.
 A lot of successful investors refer to companies that put the stockholder first as "shareholder friendly."

 To understand what that means, here are seven specific things you can look for that might indicate you are dealing with world-class people who are looking out for your investment.
-While shareholder-friendly management can't save terrible businesses from their doomed fate, they can tilt the odds in your favor.
-All else equal, they can help make you richer with less risk.
+While shareholder friendly management can't save a terrible business from its doomed fate, it can tilt the odds in your favor.
+All else equal, it can help make you richer with less risk.

 Having a Clearly Articulated Dividend Policy

 One of the most important jobs management has is to allocate shareholder capital.
 How excess profits are handled is extraordinarily important.
 Whether those profits are reinvested in existing operations, used to acquire a competitor, expand into other industries, repurchase shares, or increase cash dividends to owners, the decision will have a substantial impact on the wealth of the owners.
 As Warren Buffett aptly illustrated in one of his shareholder letters, this is not something that comes naturally to most executives.

 “The lack of skill that many CEOs have at capital allocation is no small matter: After 10 years on the job, a CEO whose company annually retains earnings equal to 10 percent of net worth will have been responsible for the deployment of more than 60 percent of all the capital at work in the business.”